algolia-samples/sample-application/README.md

-# Sample Application template
+# Sample application template

-This is a sample application template used for creating other Algolia sample applications.
-It contains a variety of features that should be ideally included in every Algolia sample applications.
-You can use [Github repository template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) functionnality to create your sample application from this template.
+This is a template used for creating other Algolia sample applications.
+It contains a variety of features that should be ideally included in every Algolia sample app.
+You can use the [Github repository template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) functionnality to create your sample app from this template.

 ## Features

 The sample app uses the following features:

-- Three back languages implementations
+- Three back-end implementations in different languages
 - ...

 ## Demo (Try it yourself!)

-Adding a live demo (e.g: on [codesandbox](https://codesandbox.io/)) will let the people quickly test your sample application!
+Adding a live demo (e.g., on [CodeSandbox](https://codesandbox.io/)) will let the people quickly test your sample application!

 ## How to run the sample app locally